Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Results and Discussion

 The stall onset delays for the nonlinear motions collapse onto the same power-law relationship established for linear motions, with deviations remaining within the experimental uncertainty (\cref{fig:stalls}a).
-At a given pitch rate, the stall delays of nonlinear and linear motions are nearly identical, and the pitch acceleration does not significantly influence the stall onset timing.
+At a given pitch rate, the stall delays of nonlinear and linear motions are nearly identical.
+The mean values of the stall delay of accelerating motions are slightly shorter compared to the decelerating ones, and the maximum relative difference in stall delay between an accelerating and decelerating motion at a fixed pitch rate is \SI{5.7}{\percent}.
+This difference is smaller than the standard deviations indicated by the error bars.
+It is statistically not significant and the acceleration effect on the stall delay is considered a secondary effect at most.
+The stall delay is primarily pitch-rate-dependent, and motions with the same pitch rate experience nearly identical delay durations regardless of their acceleration profiles.
 The non-dimensional pitch rate based on the instantaneous pitch rate at the static stall angle ($\kindex{\dot{\alpha}}{ss}$) can still serve as the governing parameter for predicting the stall onset delay for nonlinear motions.

-From a practical point of view, if the non-dimensional pitch rate at the static stall angle is known for the nonlinear pitch motions, the corresponding stall delay can be predicted using the stall onset estimation of \cref{Eq:decay}, regardless of the motion's nonlinearity.
+From a practical point of view, if the non-dimensional pitch rate at the static stall angle is known for the nonlinear pitch motions, the corresponding stall delay can be predicted using the stall onset estimation of \cref{Eq:decay}, regardless of the motion nonlinearity.
 This result also suggests that the kinematic conditions at the moment an airfoil exceeds its static stall angle are affecting the subsequent separation process.
 At this instant, the kinematic conditions, particularly the pitch rate, "set the clock" for the stall development and determine when separation will eventually occur.

 The stall delay is unaffected by the motion nonlinearity, but the stall angle $\kindex{\alpha}{ds}$, varies with pitch acceleration (\cref{fig:stalls}b).
 At similar pitch rates, decelerating motions ($\adotdot<0$) stall at lower angles of attack, whereas accelerating motions ($\adotdot>0$) delay stall to higher angles.
 The deviation from the linear motion results increases proportionally with the acceleration magnitude.
 These variations in stall angle directly influence the maximum lift coefficients (\cref{fig:stalls}c), with accelerating motions attaining higher peak lift values than linear or decelerating cases.